eventnetusa/eventnet/src/_posts/2017-10-31-dont-get-spooked-by-event-day-challenges.md

     video_block:
       video_id:
   - text_block_markdown: >-
-      As you can see, No matter how well planned your event is, there will always be surprise elements that are out of your hands.
-To best prepare have a thorough plan of action, be flexible in your scheduling, and properly train your team to take action.
+      **No matter how well planned your event is, there will always be surprise elements that are out of your hands.
+To best prepare have a thorough plan of action, be flexible in your scheduling, and properly train your team to take action.**

-      Have a big idea?
-[Contact us](https://www.eventnetusa.com/contact/) today and we will help bring your big idea to life!
+      ### Have a big idea?
+[Contact us](https://www.eventnetusa.com/contact/)
+      today and we will help bring your big idea to life!
     single_image_block:
       single_image_path:
     double_image_block: